ericxiaseattle/deepseek-rag/README.md

 ## Notes
 - The dynamically-quantized DeepSeek-R1 models are downloaded from [`unsloth/DeepSeek-R1-GGUF`](https://huggingface.co/unsloth/DeepSeek-R1-GGUF).
 - This project does **not** include model quantization code itself.
-It focuses on applying pre-quantized models in a lightweight RAG pipeline.
+It focuses on applying pre-quantized models in a lightweight RAG pipeline and benchmarking them on performance and system resource utilization metrics.

 ## License
 This repository is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.